frameworks 5 min read

 export default async function handler(req, res) {

-const { data } = req.body; // Array of processed records
+const { data } = req.body; // expected: Array of records

 const inserted = [];